Critical Mass

 Critical Mass is a not-for-profit contemporary art organization based in Port Hope, Ontario, on the traditional territory of the Mississauga Nations.
 We are grateful to have the opportunity to work, create and present art on these lands that the Williams Treaties First Nations have been and continue to be the stewards and caretakers.

 We believe that art changes how we see the world and our place in it.
-We bring contemporary art experiences to Port Hope so that everyone in our community can have the opportunity to see the world anew.
+We bring contemporary art experiences to Port Hope so that everyone in our community can have that opportunity.

 What’s On & Featured